Let's gear up your 4WD

 2. Swerves to one direction

 One of the first signs that something is wrong with the suspension is if your vehicle starts to drift or pull to one direction while driving straight.
+It is usually caused by uneven tyre wear and tyre pressure.
 You may feel yourself having to countersteer even when you’re not turning.

 If you notice uneven wear or the tread is surprisingly worn out in certain areas (bald spots), this means the suspension isn’t holding up the car evenly, which causes uneven amounts of pressure on the tyres.